 Situated in the heart of the Outer Coastal Plain, one of South Jersey's largest clusters of wineries is found in and around the Pinelands National Reserve.
 Winding through some of New Jersey's most wild and scenic open spaces, the Pinelands Reserve Wine Trail has an "Inner Loop" and and "Outer Loop," making this trail great for both day trips and extended stays.

-Whether you're in the area for a summer vacation, or exploring New Jersey's coastal heritage, make sure to add the six wineries of the Wine Capital Wine Trail to your itinerary.
+Whether you're in the area for a summer vacation, or exploring New Jersey's coastal heritage, make sure to add the six wineries of the Cape May Wine Trail to your itinerary.
 And if you're coming into New Jersey on the Cape May-Lewis Ferry, you'll be on the trail as soon as you hit dry land.
 What a great way to start your visit to New Jersey from points south!

 "Vintage South Jersey" is a product of the